EXPLAINER: Could jury weigh lesser charges for Rittenhouse?

 “As a prosecutor, you charge more counts than necessary because you don't have a strong case,” he said.
 “You know the old saying, throw as much as you can against the wall and see what sticks.
 It's confusing for me.
 Imagine what it's like for the jury.
 You almost need a statute book to go through all this.”

-Find AP’s full coverage on the trial of Kyle Rittenhouse at https://apnews.com/hub/kyle-rittenhouse and follow Todd Richmond on Twitter at https://twitter.com/trichmond1.
+Find AP’s full coverage of the Rittenhouse trial at https://apnews.com/hub/kyle-rittenhouse and follow Todd Richmond on Twitter at https://twitter.com/trichmond1.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.